adot8/obsidian-notes/Penetration Testing/Assumed Breach (RTO)/Domain Enumeration/PowerView.md

 Get-DomainGroup -UserName "student1" | select name
 ```

+The difference between` Domain Admins `and `Enterprise Admins` is that `Enterprise Admins` have **direct access** to the other domain controllers in the network/forest because they sit at the forest level.
+However, `Domain Admins` sit at the domain level so there is not any **direct access** to the other domain controllers, compromise of them can be quick but the **direct access** isn't there.

+**Regardless, if a single domain is compromised, the entire forest is compromised**
 ### Local Group Membership
 > [!NOTE] **NOTE**
 > You can view local groups on Domain Controllers but need local Admin on other remote computers to list them